d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 None

-### Save command
+### Save Command

 > Save example commands:

 > Here, the server is logged into, Bios is selected, and the corresponding JSON file is saved to a local directory as the file ilorest.json.
 The ilorest.json file holds all the information regarding the selected type.
 Here, the save function was performed on the Bios type, so the `ilorest.json` file that was saved holds the information about `Bios.` The file holding that information looks like the following.

 <pre>
 iLOrest > <font color="#01a982">save --select Bios. --url xx.xx.xx.xx -u username -p password</font>